-With so many people publishing music online these days, it is harder than ever to get the attention of music companies like independent labels.
+With so many people publishing music online these days, it is more complicated than ever to get the attention of music companies like independent labels.
 Back in the day, you didn’t need much but talent and potential in order to grab the attention of an A&R or label scout.

 Here are some tips that will help you reach the top of the ladder among other musicians and artists who are on the front lines for opportunities.

 If you want to impress someone with your music career, it’s best to grow a following of people that can vouch for you and that will back your brand.
 Presenting yourself as an amazingly talented artist is not as effective as having hundreds or thousands of others that believe you are amazingly talented.

 Start with loyal family, friends, and music lovers in your hometown who enjoy your style of music and build your fanbase from there.
-As you gain listeners and fans, keep positive reviews and feedback from important fans to share as a part of your music press kit.
+As you gain listeners and fans, keep positive reviews and feedback from critical fans to share as a part of your music press kit.

 Artists with many CDs and performances under their belt tend to be more talented and have a better overall image.
-This is usually because the artist has gone through their awkward phases and trial and error; they’ve found their groove and it shows.
+This is usually because the artist has gone through their awkward phases and trial and error; they’ve found their groove, and it shows.

-If you’ve only done a couple of shows or have only released a few songs.
-In that case, it may be best to continue your journey to strengthen your confidence and abilities on your own before considering major promotional outlets to submit to like record labels.
+Suppose you’ve only done a couple of shows or have only released a few songs.
+In that case, it may be best to continue your journey to strengthen your confidence and abilities on your own before considering major promotional outlets to submit to, like record labels.

 Related Post: How Long Does It Take To Get Good At Singing?

 Professional ears at a record label have the ability to spot potential in a demo that has average or below-average recording quality, but that doesn’t mean your potential will get you a deal.
 There are two major reasons that average demo quality is not enough these days.

 Secondly, since self-recording has become way more affordable online, the competition has become even more hectic.
-A 14-year old in his bedroom may be able to produce a demo song with higher quality than the one you recorded in a local studio.
+A 14-year-old in his bedroom may be able to produce a demo song with higher quality than the one you recorded in a local studio.
 You don’t want to be one of the artists or bands that are getting outshined.

 Related Post: What Is A Demo And How Can It Help Your Music Career?

 A lot of unsigned artists and bands make the mistake of writing original songs that are direct clones of songs you can hear on the radio from more popular artists.

-This is especially relevant for labels, who are looking for talent to spend a considerable amount of money on in hopes of profiting off of you.
-A label is not going to waste time and money developing an artist that is a clone of someone that is already famous.
-Being unique can include your image, your writing process, your singing style, your personality, and much more to get creative.
+This is especially relevant for labels who are looking for talent to spend a considerable amount of money on in hopes of profiting off of you.
+A label is not going to waste time and money developing an artist who is a clone of someone already famous.

 Submitting music to labels who have publicly stated that they aren’t taking submissions won’t get you far.
 Sending demo submission emails that include grammatical errors and slang probably won’t get you far.
 Think of this process just as you think of a job-hunting process.